frankframework/frank-manual/docs/source/advancedDevelopment/mongodb/setup.rst

 Set up MongoDB
 ==============

 MongoDB comes in two flavors.
-You can install it locally or you can save your data in the cloud with MongoDB atlas.
-MongoDB atlas has sample datasets that you can use for experimenting.
+You can install it locally or you can save your data in the cloud with MongoDB Atlas.
+MongoDB Atlas has sample datasets that you can use for experimenting.
 It is difficult to import this sample data to a local MongoDB server.
-Therefore we work with MongoDB atlas here.
-This subsection explains how to get a database in MongoDB atlas and how to populate it with the sample data.
+Therefore we work with MongoDB Atlas here.
+This subsection explains how to get a database in MongoDB Atlas and how to populate it with the sample data.
 Please do the following:

 #.
 Open a webbrowser and go to https://mongodb.com/atlas.
 #.
 Press button **Try Free**.